heygrady/blog/pages/2017-06-30-first-launch/index.md

 ```

 #### Where does it deploy?
 Because I haven't changed any firebase settings from the default, it publishes the `public/` folder to a funky URL.
-My site currently goes to `https://blog-8a5b7.firebaseapp.com/`
+My default firebase site is https://blog-7e7a6.firebaseapp.com/.
+If you want a custom domain you need to configure it in the Firebase Hosting console and update your DNS records.

 ## Fixing the URL
 I need to get my new blog hosted on my website.
 Because I'm migrating my blog, I will set up a temporary subdomain.
-Later I will replace the current [heygrady.com](http://heygrady.com) with the new site.
-If you are viewing this blog post on heygrady.com you are living in the future -- hello from the past!
+Later I will replace the current [heygrady.com](https://heygrady.com) with the new site.

+**Note:** If you are viewing this blog post on `heygrady.com` you are living in the future -- hello from the past!

 For now I need to create `new.heygrady.com` and point it to my firebase hosting.
 I recently switched my domains from Godaddy to Google Domains to make with process much simpler.

 - In Firebase, choose to "[connect domain](https://firebase.google.com/docs/hosting/custom-domain)"
 - In Google Domains, configure DNS, add an A record for `new` with the two addresses specified by Firebase
 - At first your site will throw a security error
-- In an hour or so it will be "all good"
+- In an hour or so it will all propagate and work as expected

 ## What's next?
 Now my blog is live!
 But not on the final domain.
 I need to set up some redirects for the old site.